ALuchinsky/vpb_python/paper/paper.md

 # 6) Acknowledgements

 # Backup

+All defined above functions are now elements of some vector spaces and can be used in theoretical statistical analysis.
+In practical calculations, however, it is useful to digitize them and consider the values on some discrete 1-dimensional or 2-dimensional grids.

 As it was noticed in the previous section, lots of different vectorization methods of the can be found in the literature.
 For a given persistence diagram
 $$